AMoo-Miki/osd-launcher/README.md

 Options:
-  -os, --opensearch-version <version>          OpenSearch version to use -osd, --dashboards-version <version|github>  Dashboards version to use
+  -os, --opensearch-version <version>          OpenSearch version to use -osd, --dashboards-version <version|repo>    Dashboards version to use
                                                <version>: use a released version
-                                               <github>: clone a git repo/branch/commit
+                                               <repo>: clone from a repository
   -d, --destination <path>                     Location for deploying
                                                (default: current working directory) --no-plugins                                 Prevent installation of Dashboards plugins